ReidMason/homelab/ansible/roles/hashicorp-vault/README.md

 ### Assign the policy to the role

+This part is strange.
+I think each entity is a client and you then assign policies to this client.
+So first you need to make the connection then assign the policy.
+I'm sure there's a way to automate this but I haven't found a way yet.

 1. Navigate to the `Access` tab and click on the `Entities` section.
 2. Locate your kubernetes role in the list and click on it.
 3. Then click on the `Attach policy` button and select the policy you just created.